vishvAsa/notes/content/biology/organism/health/mental/_index.md

 title = "+Mental"
 +++

+## Recommendation
-Eat well.
+- Eat well.
 Maintain good blood vessel health.
-Exercise - physical and mental.
+- Exercise - physical and mental.

-Don't be a fool.
+- Don't be a fool.
 Be happy.

+## Elsewhere
+- Animal intelligence and affect.